wildfly/quickstart/jts/README.md

 This quickstart requires the configuration of two servers.
 The first server must be configured to use the PostgreSQL database.
 Instructions to install and configure PostgreSQL for will be provided when you configure the JBoss servers.

-Configure the JBoss servers
+Configure the JBoss Servers
 ---------------------------

 For this example, you will need two instances of the application server, with a subtle startup configuration difference.
-Application server 2 must be started up with a port offset parameter provided to the startup script as "-Djboss.socket.binding.port-offset=100"
+Application server 2 must be started up with a port offset parameter provided to the startup script as "-Djboss.socket.binding.port-offset=100".

-The application servers should both be configured as follows:
+Since both application servers must be configured in the same way, you must configure the first server and then clone it.
+After you clone the second server, the first server must be configured for PostgreSQL.

+### Modify the Server Configuration file.

+You can modify the server configuration using the JBoss CLI tool or by manually editing the server configuration file.

+#### Modify the Server Configuration using the JBoss CLI Tool

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. To start the JBoss CLI tool, open a new command line, navigate to the JBOSS_HOME directory, and type the following:

+        For Linux: bin/jboss-cli.sh --connect
+        For Windows: bin\jboss-cli.bat --connect
+3. At the prompt, type the following:

+        [standalone@localhost:9999 /] /subsystem=jacorb/:write-attribute(name=transactions,value=on)
+        [standalone@localhost:9999 /] /subsystem=transactions/:write-attribute(name=jts,value=true)
+4. _NOTE:_ When you have completed testing this quickstart, it is important to [Remove the JTS Configuration from the JBoss Server](#remove-jts-configuration).

+#### Modify the Server Configuration Manually

+1. Make a backup copy of the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file.
-1. Open the file JBOSS_HOME/standalone/configuration/standalone-full.xml
+2. Open the file JBOSS_HOME/standalone/configuration/standalone-full.xml
-2. Enable JTS as follows:
+3. Enable JTS as follows:
     * Find the orb subsystem and change the configuration to:

             <subsystem xmlns="urn:jboss:domain:jacorb:1.2">